Eskimo yo-yo

 An Eskimo yo-yo (Note: "Eskimo" may be considered a derogatory term.) or Alaska yo-yo (Note: Known in English as Eskimo yo-yo, Alaskan yo-yo, Alaska Eskimo yo-yo, Alaskan Eskimo yo-yo, Alaskan Inuit Eskimo yo-yo, Alaska Native yo-yo, Inuit yo-yo, Inupiat yo-yo, Yup'ik yo-yo, Yupik yo-yo or Eskimo bolo, Arctic bolo, Mountain bolo) (yuuyuuk; igruuraak) is a traditional two-balled skill toy played and performed by the Eskimo-speaking Alaska Natives, such as Inupiat, Siberian Yupik, and Yup'ik.
-It resembles fur-covered bolas and yo-yo.
+Although covered with fur, it resembles bolas or a yo-yo.
 It is regarded as one of the most simple, yet most complex, cultural artifacts/toys in the world.
 The Eskimo yo-yo involves simultaneously swinging two sealskin balls suspended on caribou sinew strings in opposite directions with one hand.
 It is popular with Alaskans and tourists alike.
 This traditional toy is two unequal lengths of twine, joined together, with hand-made leather objects (balls, bells, hearts) at the ends of the twine.
 (Note: Definitions: